 Getting students engaged in learning and keeping them engaged is one of the toughest challenges in today's science and mathematics classrooms.
 So how do we do it?
 How do we get our students to the edge of their seats for new science and math learning?
 Recent brain research confirms what we as teachers have believed for years, we don't pay attention to boring things.
 This exciting, out of your seat workshop looks at the key 'must have' ingredients for maximum engagement in your middle and secondary science classroom.
 Participants start with captivating students and discovering what grabs the brain's attention, making it thirsty for new learning.
 Then, experience the necessary steps to activating the brain so that it's 'rocking and rolling' in the classroom.
 Finally, keeping the brain engaged requires an invigorating experience that keeps students coming back for more...every day!
 This amazing workshop links the most recent research on keeping the brain engaged in the science and math content.
 Participants will walk away, raring to go, with instant ideas and strategies that will have every student captivated, activated, and invigorated!
-Presented by John Almarode.
+Brought to you by WVEC and CIESC, this workshop is presented by John Almarode.

 This workshop will be held at the Herman B. Wells Community Center - Lebanon High School.